 In addition to ensemble work, you will have the opportunity to study music theory, collaborate on creative projects with instrumentalists and develop your own solo voice through master classes and private voice lessons.

-The 2017 vocal ensemble worked intensely focusing on mastering a diverse repertoire through vocal technique and tone, sight-reading, harmonizing, musical interpretation, emotional connection and performance technique.
+The participants in BIMA's Vocal Arts ensemble are passionate musicians, dedicated to a shared love of music and to growing and developing as vocal artists in a close-knit, high level, collaborative community.
+The 2018 vocal ensemble worked intensely on mastering a diverse repertoire through vocal technique and tone, sight-reading, harmonizing, musical interpretation, emotional connection and performance technique.
 Throughout the summer the vocalists participated in master classes as well as private lessons with Brandeis faculty and ensemble director while working to improve fundamental vocal technique.
-In rehearsals the group worked on versatility with tackling challenging harmonies in different styles, requiring a variety of tones and performance attitude.
-Our repertoire included a formal SATB setting of the Ladino folk song “La Rosa” by Paul Ben-Haim, “Coward” by Israeli-French singer-songwriter Yael Naim which included intricate background vocals and solo opportunities connecting to a deeply personal subject matter, the Manhattan Transfer setting to the jazz standard “Java Jive” in both English in Hebrew focused on bright jazz tone and phrasing, chromatic lines and dense harmonies and the Pentatonix version of “White Winter Hymnal” complete with intricate body percussion.
-The ensemble worked with diligence, focus, support and mutual respect and their hard work was evident in their process, growth and final performance.
+In rehearsals the group worked on versatility by tackling challenging harmonies in different styles, requiring a variety of tones, blend and performance attitude.
+Our repertoire has included a formal setting of the Ladino folk song “La Rosa” by Paul Ben-Haim, “Coward” by Israeli-French singer-songwriter Yael Naim with intricate background vocals and solo opportunities connecting to a deeply personal subject matter, the Manhattan Transfer setting to the jazz standard “Java Jive” in both English and Hebrew focused on bright jazz tone and phrasing, chromatic lines and dense harmonies, and the Pentatonix version of “White Winter Hymnal” complete with intricate body percussion.